ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 **Example 1: Creating an Node.js Spark application using the IBM Analytics Engine interactive API**

-This sample application creates the Spark kernel using the IBM Analytics Engine interactive API service and runs a simple Spark code against the kernel.
+This sample application creates the Spark kernel using the IBM Analytics Engine interactive API service and runs Spark code against the kernel.

 **To create a sample application that runs on a Linux system:**